FREQUENTLY ASKED QUESTIONS

 My teenage daughter/son is attending a concert, how can they pay for food and drink without money?

-Don’t worry, there will be roaming cash tills available at every kiosk to allow your son/daughter to pay for any food and drink while they’re inside the Arena.
-We’re also aware that a variety prepaid cards are now available, which will allow them to use our cashless tills.
+We are a cashless venue, therefore only card payments are accepted.
+We’re aware that a variety prepaid cards are now available, which will allow them to use our cashless tills.
 We accept all major prepaid cards and it means you can load as little or as much as you want them to spend on the night!

 Can I get an autograph/shout out or send you fan mail to pass onto an artist?